How to File Taxes in 2022

 Depending on where you live, you might also have to contend with local taxes and even school district taxes.
 Some cities only have one, but some homeowners might find they are double-taxed: once by their town and once by their school district, even if they don’t have kids attending.

 Deductions and Credits

 You may be eligible for certain tax deductions, such as student loan interest payments.
 Tax deductions can add up and cut a nice chunk off of what you’d otherwise owe to the IRS, sometimes substantially increasing your refund by reducing your total taxable income.

-This is especially true if you’re a freelancer, in which case you can write off a whole slew of business expenses the 9-to-5 folk cannot.
+This is especially true if you’re a freelancer, in which case you may be able to take a home office deduction.

 You could also deduct the interest paid on your mortgage, charitable donations and more.
-Or, it may be in your best interest to take the standard deduction, which, for 2019, is a pretty generous $12,200 for single filers (or $24,400 for those married and filing jointly).
+Or, it may be in your best interest to take the standard deduction, which, for 2021, is a pretty generous $12,550 for single filers ($18,800 for heads of household or $25,100 for those married and filing jointly).

-Tax credits differ from deductions: While a deduction reduces your taxable income, a tax credit reduces what you owe the government, dollar for dollar.
+Tax credits differ from deductions: While a tax deduction reduces your income subject to taxes, a tax credit reduces what you owe the government, dollar for dollar.